LukasNichols/SpokaneLibraryWeather/README.md

 ### Conclusion
 The Shadle Park data shows remarkably similar patterns to the Central Spokane analysis.
 Visitation appears largely independent of weather conditions, while the strongest relationship remains between total visits and visit change.
 The consistency between these two locations suggests a regional pattern where visitor behavior in Spokane is minimally affected by weather variables, despite seasonal weather variations.
 For Shadle Park management, this suggests that other factors beyond weather (such as programming, amenities, or existing popularity) are likely more important drivers of visitation patterns.
 <img width="763" alt="Image" src="https://github.com/user-attachments/assets/3d03513a-5b3c-4d01-941c-fc58bafa90c1" />
+### Shadle Park - Final Statement
+Similar to Central Spokane, visitors come regardless of the weather, suggesting other factors like activities or facilities matter more.

 ### 5 - Indian Trail Correlation Analysis
 ### Overview